sudarshansarpa/maven/README.md

 - Working with files
 - Working with directories
 - Working with `cp` & `mv` commands
-- Working with soft, hard links, and inode numbers
+- Working with soft, hard link, and inode numbers

 ### **Day 3 - Linux**
+- Creating and deleting users in Linux
+- Creating and deleting groups in Linux
 - Working with file permissions
 - Working with file ownership
 - Working with `rm` command
-- Creating and deleting users in Linux
-- Creating and deleting groups in Linux
 - Working with `head` & `tail`
 - Working with `top` & `free` commands
 - Working with `tar` command